iandevlin/speechapi-examples/speechapi-video/README.md

 ===========
 A small example of how Chrome's implementation of the Web Speech API could be used to voice control a HTML5 video.

+You can [read more about this demo](http://www.iandevlin.com/blog/2014/01/javascript/using-the-web-speech-api-to-control-a-html5-video) if you like.

 What do I need?
 ===============